Website Manager

 Section 3.
 At the President’s discretion on matters requiring immediate attention an email vote will be allowed.

 Section 4.
-The respective Division Coordinators for whatever purpose deemed appropriate may call Division meetings.
-The Division Coordinator is to preside over the meeting.
+The respective Division Coordinators for whatever purpose deemed appropriate may call Division

 Section 5.
 Monthly Board Meeting Attendance.

-• All Board members are required to attend at least nine meetings in the Board Term, unless approved otherwise by the board.
+• All Board members are required to attend at least nine meetings (in person or via Zoom) in the Board

-• Any Board member who has not displayed a commitment to their duties may be replaced at the discretion of the Disciplinary Committee.
+• Any Board member who has not displayed a commitment to their duties may be replaced at the

 Article 6- Amendments